Samcart Review 2023 (Is It Right For Your Business?)

 Right from the top, you have:

 - Multiple one-page checkout templates, all of which you can customize with a drag and drop editor.
-The grow and scale plans allow you to customize your templates further by adding a custom domain.
+The grow and scale plans allow you to customize your templates for your checkout pages further by adding a custom domain.

-- Then you have your revenue optimization features such as: A/B testing, One-click upsells, pre-purchase order bumps, pay what you want, smart pixel tracking and more.
+- Then you have your revenue optimization features such as: A/B testing for landing pages and checkout pages, one-click upsells, pre-purchase order bumps, pay what you want, smart pixel tracking and more.

 - The core commerce features such as integration, multi-payment support, tax management, refund management, among others.

-- Lastly, you have great features such as cart abandonment support, subscription saver and the affiliate center.
+- Lastly, you have great features such as shopping cart abandonment support, subscription saver and the SamCart affiliate center.

 Let me expound on this last point because I think working on this one area could really make a difference in your business.

-The cart abandonment feature allows you to increase conversions and generate more sales by automatically reengaging any buyers who put items in their cart but do not checkout.
-So basically, SamCart sends them a sequence of messages (you have to customize these messages and define the sequence in which they will be sent out).
+The shopping cart abandonment feature allows you to increase conversions and generate more sales by automatically reengaging any buyers who put items in their cart but do not checkout.
+So basically, SamCart’s shopping cart software sends them a sequence of messages (you have to customize these messages and define the sequence in which they will be sent out).
 The first message would look something like this:

 The idea is, (and this is the important part), customers abandon the checkout process for a multitude of reasons and so by reengaging them: